sharm294/sonar/README.md

 scripts can be run from anywhere.
 These variables are added to the .bashrc for the current user.
 The package *python-yaml* is required if you want to use a YAML-based configuration file (it may be called something different on your distro.
-Basically, you need something that will let you open YAML files in Python with *yaml.load*).
+You need something that will let you open YAML files in Python with *yaml.load*).

 ## Usage
 ``source init.sh`` with the correct arguments (run without arguments for help)